 Here we see both God the Father and his Son Christ, but it is the former who holds the orb.

-Here we see an already familar glass orb, held by the Father God:
+Here we see an already familiar glass orb, but held by the Father God:

-Here is the same scene, Marienkrönung, depicted by another master, Hans von Kulmbach (c.
+Here is the same scene, Marienkrönung, depicted by another German master, Hans von Kulmbach (c.
 1520)

-We may spot a certain ambiguity in the above panel, the orb is in the hands of the Father, yet the tiara (another symbol of power, with a mini-orb on its top) is worn by his Son.
+We may spot a certain ambiguity in the above panel.
+The orb is in the hands of the Father (it doesn’t have cross, though), yet the tiara (another symbol of power, with a mini-orb on its top) is worn by his Son.

 The next panel about Mary’s Coronation, by Michael Sittow shows how this orb is gradually changing hands: